Tuesday, April 23, 2024

 Interwoven in this action-packed adventure is the long-forgotten tale of hope and betrayal at the Negro Fort, the plight of the Red Sticks after Horseshoe Bend, the greed of a pirate longing for a legacy, Andrew Jackson’s single-minded vision of a nation’s manifest destiny, and the British officers who seek to redeem a promise and forge an empire.

-FIND ME IF YOU CAN continues the CREEK FAMILY SAGA begun in ONE STEP AWAY FROM FOREVER, a story of love, war, and redemption set against the Creek Indian War.
+FIND ME IF YOU CAN continues the CREEK INDIAN FAMILY SAGA begun in ONE STEP AWAY FROM FOREVER, a story of love, war, and redemption set against the Creek Indian War.

 With the introduction of the orphans rescued at Fort Mims in my novel, ONE STEP AWAY FROM FOREVER, I set out to craft a story for each of them.
 Inspired by the events at Angola, I realized that Andro’s story must also involve Angola.